 Financial Planning Tips

-- Consider talking to your financial advisor about the underlying investments included in an annuity if you’re unclear on how they work or how they’re likely to perform in different market conditions.
+- Consider talking to a financial advisor about the underlying investments included in an annuity if you’re unclear on how they work or how they’re likely to perform in different market conditions.
 That information could help if you’re upgrading an annuity death benefit for a specific market return.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - An annuity can be a valuable tool in your retirement income plan but it’s not the only way to create financial security for your loved ones.
 Drafting a will, checking your life insurance coverage and considering whether you need to establish trust are all things to keep in mind as you plan for the long-term.